algernon/keyboardio-worklog/worklog.md

 At one point, we will have breaking changes, without backwards compatibility.
 To better prepare for that, we could introduce `KALEIDOSCOPE_API_VERSION`, so that plugins can either provide a helpful error message when they do not support the current API, or support more than one API.
 [Kaleidoscope#270][kaleidoscope/270] does just this.

  [kaleidoscope/270]: https://github.com/keyboardio/Kaleidoscope/pull/270

+The rest of the day was spent trying to find a common ground between three PRs (hook rework, eventdispatcher, and key index), trying to find a way to have all of them work nicely together, with minimal magic.
+At this time, backwards compatibility is not considered.
+Progress was made, but it does not compile yet.